DEE PAYTON

 Picture

 I'm an Assistant Professor of Philosophy at the University of Virginia.
-My current research focuses on topics in the philosophy of sexuality, aesthetics, and methodologies in social metaphysics and analytic feminism.
+My current research focuses on topics in the philosophy of sexuality, emotion, and methodologies in social metaphysics and analytic feminism.
 I earned my PhD from Rutgers University (New Brunswick) in May 2021 and my dissertation was on the metaphysics of social construction.

 Short descriptions of each of my papers are listed below.
+Papers currently under review are marked with an asterisk.*

 Please email me if you're interested in reading a draft.